jdmitchell0216/Live-Emotion-Classifier/README.md

 ### Prerequisites
 All of the code is run in python 3.7.1.
-The following libraries are needed: keras, cv2, pandas, numpy, matplotlib.
+The following libraries are needed: keras, opencv-python, pandas, numpy, matplotlib.

 They can be installed by typing the code below into the terminal.